National Fire Protection Association: The Hazards College Dorm Students Face

 Dorm rooms and off-campus Greek housing facilities are not the only places that fires happen on university campuses.
 An average of 650 structure fires occur every year inside administrative and educational buildings.
 30% of these fires happen in locker rooms or bathrooms and 20% in cooking areas.
 The NFPA requires that most colleges in session conduct monthly fire drills to ensure students know how to stay safe in the case of an emergency.

-Allentown Premises Liability Lawyers at Galfand Berger, LLP Represents Individuals Injured in Fires
+Philadelphia Premises Liability Lawyers at Galfand Berger, LLP Represents Individuals Injured in Fires

-If you are a college student who has sustained injuries in a dormitory fire, please contact our Allentown premises liability lawyers.
+If you are a college student who has sustained injuries in a dormitory fire, please contact our Philadelphia premises liability lawyers.
 With offices located in Philadelphia, Bethlehem, Reading, and Lancaster, Galfand Berger serves clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.